Glorious Revolution: Anglo-Dutch alliance

 Though he had carefully avoided making it public, William's main motive in organising the expedition had been the opportunity to bring England into an alliance against France.
 On 9 December 1688 he had already asked the States General to send a delegation of three to negotiate the conditions.
 On 18 February (Julian calendar) he asked the convention to support the Republic in its war against France.
-It refused, only consenting to pay £600,000 for the continued presence of the Dutch army in England.
+It refused, only consenting to pay £600,000 for the continued presence of the 17,000 Dutch troops in England.
 On 9 March (Gregorian calendar) the States General responded to Louis's earlier declaration of war by declaring war on France in return.

+Before British forces could effectively take part in the war, the English army had to be reorganised.
+James' commander-in-chief Louis de Duras, Earl of Feversham, had disbanded the English army in December 1688 so it had to be effectively rebuilt from scratch.
+Many officers were unwilling to continue under William, while William was reluctant to trust those who had not already served under him.
+In addition, according to historian Jonathan Scott: "The state and discipline of the rank and file was 'deplorable'.
+There was a dire lack of experience and competence at every level."
+For the purpose of reforming the English army on the Dutch model William appointed Dutch officers to key positions.

+The English elite also failed to secure the most important governmental posts, while English Secretaries of State primarily served as executors rather than architects of foreign policy.
+The development of foreign policy was largely directed by William III and Anthonie Heinsius, who assumed the role of Grand Pensionary of Holland following Fagel's death in late 1688.
+This situation caused considerable resentment in England.

 On 19 April (Julian calendar) the Dutch delegation signed a naval treaty with England.
 It stipulated that the combined Anglo-Dutch fleet would always be commanded by an Englishman, even when of lower rank.
-The Dutch agreed to this to make their dominance over the English army less painful for the British.
-William had after all placed several Dutch officers and officials in key positions in the English military organisation, in order to reorganise the English army according to the Dutch model.
-The treaty also specified that the two parties would contribute in the ratio of five English vessels against three Dutch vessels, meaning in practice that the Dutch navy in the future would be smaller than the English.
+The Dutch agreed to this to make their dominance over the English army more acceptable for the British.
+The treaty also specified that the two parties would contribute in the ratio of five English vessels against three Dutch vessels, meaning in practice that the Dutch navy in the future would be smaller than the English, something that caused considerable unease in the Dutch Republic.
 The Navigation Acts were not repealed.
-On 18 May the new Parliament allowed William to declare war on France.
-On 9 September 1689 (Gregorian calendar), William as King of England joined the League of Augsburg against France.
+On 18 May, the new Parliament allowed William to declare war on France.
+On 9 September 1689, (Gregorian calendar), William as King of England joined the League of Augsburg against France.